Alia Amirali

-Alia Amirali (Urdu: عالیہ امیرعلی; born November 5, 1984) is a Pakistani left-wing political worker and academician working on issues of gender and political participation.
+Alia Amirali (Urdu: عالیہ امیرعلی; born November 5, 1984) is a Pakistani left-wing political worker and academic working on issues of gender and political participation.
 She has been working as Deputy General Secretary for the Punjab National Unit of Awami Workers Party in Pakistan (2016–2019).
 She is also a lecturer in Gender Studies at Quaid-i-Azam University, Islamabad.
 She is a PhD candidate at London School of Economics, Gender Studies department.

 Early life and education

 Amirali is daughter of Pakistani activist and physicist, Pervez Hoodbhoy and Hajra Ahmed, niece of renowned philosopher and intellectual Eqbal Ahmed.
 Amirali was born in Islamabad and got early schooling from Khaldunia High School, Islamabad.
 She did her Bachelor's in Liberal Arts from Hampshire College, USA in 2006.
 She did M.Phil in anthropology from Quaid-i-Azam University in 2010.
 She is enrolled in PhD program at the London School of Economics and Political Science.